COVID-19 Information + Updates

 According to the CDC, "reported illnesses have ranged from mild symptoms to severe illness and death.
 Symptoms can include: fever, cough, and shortness of breath."
 Based on past viruses that were similar in nature, the CDC believes that symptoms may appear anywhere between 2-14 days after exposure.

-There is currently no vaccine for COVID-19.
-Preventing exposure is the best way to avoid illness.
-However, the CDC is encouraging all Americans to take the following everyday preventive actions, much like you would during a standard severe flu season.
+The CDC is encouraging all Americans to take the following everyday preventive actions, much like you would during a standard severe flu season.
 Vigilance in these efforts could save lives:

 - Avoid close contact with people who are sick.